-- Add-in ideas: Dijon mustard, maple syrup or honey, garlic, soy sauce, fruit juice, dried herbs and spices, the options are endless!
+- Add-in ideas: Dijon mustard is my default.
+Also try maple syrup or honey, garlic, soy sauce, fruit juice, dried herbs and spices, the options are endless!
 I typically add a few tablespoons of mustard, about 1/2 tsp of garlic powder, and a few dashes of paprika to this recipe.

 - This recipe uses a 2:1 Oil-to-Vinegar ratio.
 For the classic 3:1 oil-to-vinegar ratio, use 8 oz (1 cup) of oil and just over 2 oz (1/3 cup) of vinegar.

 - Prep Time: 2 Minutes